 A Thai department store operator plans to renovate some of its retail properties as the country's pandemic wanes.

-Plans for the Central Group have been published on the pages of the Bangkok Post.
-According to the newspaper, the company plans to open two new Robinson's department stores in 2021.
-One will be located near the international airport U-Tapao, the other in Ayutthaya, near the country's center.
+Several plans for the Central Group have been published in the Bangkok Post.
+The company plans to open two new Robinson's department stores in 2021, according to the newspaper.
+In Ayutthaya, near the country's center, one will be located near the international airport U-Tapao.

-Simultaneously with the reconstruction of retail space, Central Group plans to carry out all kinds of campaigns designed to bring customers back to stores.
-Thus, a grand Central Midnight Sale has already started and will run until April 6 and will involve 24 department stores at once.
+Central Group plans to carry out a variety of campaigns simultaneously with the reconstruction of retail space in order to encourage customers to return to its stores.
+The Central Midnight Sale has already begun and will last until April 6, involving 24 department stores simultaneously.

-Central and Robinson department stores are expected to bring in about $2 billion in revenue in 2021.
+In 2021, Central and Robinson department stores are expected to generate about $2 billion in revenue.